McStasMcXtrace/McCode/Docker/README.md

 - You will run as the user "docker" inside the docker.
 - Mounts the users home directory as the home directory for the docker run.

+# On macOS you will also need
+- To install Docker Desktop for macOS
+- To install XQuartz

 # On windows you will also need
 - To install Docker Desktop
 - To install Xming